 Award recipients are announced each November.
 Award recipients receive a $500 award and their name is added to a commemorative plaque at the Abilene Public Library.

 List of Past Award Recipients

-Tremain Jackson has been with the Abilene Public Library for 19 years and currently services as the manager of the Technology/Multimedia Department.
+Tremain Jackson has been with the Abilene Public Library for 19 years and currently services as the manager of the Technology, Multimedia and Social Media Departments.
 This department was created for Jackson due to his continued work for representing the library online, overseeing its presence on seven social media platforms, while also serving as the library's webmaster to maintain the website.